TACC/tacc-containers/README.md

 The goal of these images is to provide a base MPI development environment that will work on our [Intel Omni-Path](https://www.intel.com/content/www/us/en/high-performance-computing-fabrics/omni-path-driving-exascale-computing.html) (psm2) systems, and will specifically contain the following:

 * Version recorded in /etc/tacc-[OS]-mvapich2.3-psm2 for troubleshooting
-* Infiniband system development libraries
+* InfiniBand system development libraries
 * [PSM2 development library](https://github.com/intel/opa-psm2)
 * [MVAPICH2 v2.3](http://mvapich.cse.ohio-state.edu/downloads/)
   * configured with `--with-device=ch3:psm`